Introduction to FlowPilot

 You should now see the Actor spawn at the new location.

-There’s a third Scope
+There’s a third Scope option for FFlowActorReference which is Runtime.

 Runtime means the actor we want to find and use is not yet in the level.
-This is every actor that is spawned during gameplay, therefor at Runtime
+This is every actor that is spawned during gameplay, therefor at Runtime.

-to easily find single, or groups of actors that have the tag.
+The way FlowPilot handles this is using GameplayTags.
+FlowPilot uses GameplayTags to easily find single, or groups of actors that have the tag.

 I’ll leave this one for you as a task.